nztim/excel/readme.md

 ### Upgrading

-* Date values should be Carbon instances, otherwise they will be treated as strings
+* Cells should be strings, integer data type, or Carbon instances for dates.